cardano-scaling/hydra/docs/docs/how-to/event-sinks-and-sources.md

 ## Implementation of event sinks and source

 Hydra introduces alternate event sinks and a single alternate event source to enhance these use cases.
-The event sinks permanently store new transactions processed at runtime, while the event source provides the initial transactions that a `hydra node` loads upon startup.
+Event sinks permanently store new transactions processed at runtime, while the event source provides the initial transactions that a `hydra node` loads upon startup.

 Multiple event sinks can be utilized simultaneously, whereas only one event source can be used at a time.
 The event source is loaded only during startup.
 Each event sink runs for every new transaction.
-Currently, the order of the event sinks must be specified by customizing the order of the event sink list in the `hydra node` source code, in the eventSinks parameter to hydrate, invoked in `Hydra.Node.Run.run` [here](https://github.com/SundaeSwap-finance/hydra/blob/4785bd86a03b92ba8fa8fb34c9d485a1e2f4f7d7/hydra-node/src/Hydra/Node/Run.hs#L104).
+Currently, the order of the event sinks must be specified by customizing the order of the event sink list in the `hydra node` source code, in the `eventSinks` parameter to hydrate, invoked in `Hydra.Node.Run.run` [here](https://github.com/SundaeSwap-finance/hydra/blob/4785bd86a03b92ba8fa8fb34c9d485a1e2f4f7d7/hydra-node/src/Hydra/Node/Run.hs#L104).

 The default Hydra file-based persistence is implemented as an event sink and source pair.
 They can be used independently.
 For example, you can use the default event source to process previous transactions from a file on disk, along with an event sink that could store new transactions on S3, on several machines, or not at all.

 ### Examples

 - **Simple basic implementation**.
 For a basic implementation that sends new transactions over UDP, please refer to [this fork](https://github.com/ffakenz/hydra/tree/udp-sink).

 - **Complex implementation**.
 For more advanced implementations using S3 and AWS Kinesis as event sources and sinks, visit the `doug_hydra_changes` branch [here](https://github.com/SundaeSwap-finance/hydra), particularly the [AWS Kinesis implementation](https://github.com/SundaeSwap-finance/hydra/blob/f27e51c001e7b64c3679eab4efd9f17f08db53fe/hydra-node/src/Hydra/Events/AWS/Kinesis.hs).